Humpheh/goboy/README.md

 # GoBoy
-GoBoy is a Nintendo GameBoy emulator written in golang.
+GoBoy is a Nintendo GameBoy emulator written in go.
 While it is work in progress it currently runs the majority of normal GameBoy games.
-There is currently no sound engine implemented.
+There is an experimental sound engine implemented on a development branch.
 This emulator was primarily built as a development exercise.

 <img src="images/links-awakening.png" width="400"><img src="images/pkmn-red.png" width="400">